 Walk among the giants in Armstrong Redwood State Natural Reserve and witness the magnificent redwood forest tower above all and truly feel one with nature.
 It’s impossible to not let all worries and cares float away when surrounded by so much history and beauty all around.
 Walking through trees that are more than a thousand years old is something that anyone of any age can enjoy.
 California’s coast redwoods are not only the world’s tallest living things, but are also among the oldest and it is impossible to not feel that spirit as you walk through the trees on foot, or on horseback.

 Want something a little more exciting to make the redwoods even more memorable?
-Join Sonoma Canopy Tours in experiencing the historical trees from a new perspective – the top.
+Join Sonoma Canopy Tours to experience the historical trees from a new perspective – the top.
 Go ziplining on their extraordinary course of seven ziplines, two sky bridges, beautiful spiral staircase and finally, a rappel back to the forest floor.
 With one of the ziplines extending more than 800 feet long, it would be hard to miss the panoramic views and the rush of adrenaline that come with the experience.

 - From San Francisco (or farther south), head north across the Golden Gate Bridge and less than an hour’s drive up Highway 101